Paid Unfairly Due To Your Gender?

 According to the U.S. Equal Employment Opportunity Commission (EEOC), the federal Equal Pay Act requires employers to pay men and women equal pay for equal work.
 Equal work does not necessarily mean identical jobs.

 California also has its own state laws that protect employees from wage discrimination.
 These include the California Fair Employment and Housing Act (FEHA) and the California Equal Pay Act (EPA) under Cal.
 Lab.
 Code § 1197.5.
 The EPA specifies a number of ways to compare the content of one job to another to determine wage inequality.
-For example:

 - Skill – The EPA determines the skill of the job based on factors such as the position’s required experience, ability, education and training.
 The skills required for the job, not the skills possessed by the individual employees, determine the comparative skill level of a position.